awsdocs/iam-user-guide/doc_source/reference_policies_variables.md

 }
 ```

 When this policy is evaluated, IAM replaces the variable `${aws:username}`with the [friendly name](reference_identifiers.md#identifiers-friendly-names) of the actual current user\.
-This means that a single policy applied to a group of users can control access to a bucket by using the user name as part of the resource's name\.
+This means that a single policy applied to a group of users can control access to a bucket\.
+It does this by using the user name as part of the resource's name\.

 The variable is marked using a `$` prefix followed by a pair of curly braces \(`{ }`\)\.
 Inside the `${ }` characters, you can include the name of the value from the request that you want to use in the policy\.
 The values you can use are discussed later on this page\.